What Does an Electrical Engineer Do?

 What Electrical Engineers Do

 Electrical engineers design, develop, test and manage the manufacturing of electrical equipment, from electric motors and navigation systems to power generation equipment and the electrical components of vehicles and personal devices.

 Electrical engineering is an immensely broad field with job roles in a dizzying array of industries.
-From electric power generation and distribution to cars to smartphones, electrical engineers are integral parts of thousands of companies.
+Whether through electric power generation or the distribution of power to machines such as cars and smartphones, electrical engineers are integral to thousands of companies.